 forward with little thought, some with too little spontaneity.

 This page is to be seen as no more than the author's own personal views, although I have tried to see the good and bad sides of everything.
-However, my personal leanings will be obvious.

 Officially, the National Anthem in Scotland is that of the United Kingdom - God Save the Queen.
 However, for many years a variety of songs have been used as unofficial anthems at events that were not matters of state, or which had a definite Scottish flavour.
 In recent years Flower of Scotland has become a kind of unofficial official national anthem, especially at sporting events.